 Uganda and Rwanda are pretty stable countries

 Rwanda and Uganda are stable countries with thriving tourism industries.
-Both Bwindi Forest National Park in Uganda and Volcanoes National Park in Rwanda are well-run parks.
+Both Bwindi Impenetrable National Park in Uganda and Volcanoes National Park in Rwanda are well-run parks.
 Visitor safety is a top priority at both parks, and experienced trek guides always accompany every gorilla trekking party.

 Mountain gorillas are gentle giants